READY TO STUDY THE LAW?

 Juris Doctor (JD) Program

 If you studied at a law school located in the United States, you must have your legal study evaluated and certified by the Committee of Bar Examiners of the State Bar of California prior to Concord Law School's acceptance and application of those credits into the Juris Doctor program.
+Evaluation is not needed if transfer credits are California accredited or ABA approved for JD.

 Executive Juris Doctor (EJD) Program

 Acceptance of transfer credits generally requires an agreement with the transferring institution and is subject to review by the Dean's Office.
+Transfer credits must be from a law school course or there is an agreement with the other school in the case of master's, etc.

 - How long does it take to complete the application?